SaaS companies invest in partnerships to achieve two main things:

 - Independent software vendor (ISV): ISVs resell software products with additional/modified functionality they are able to integrate into the base software solution.
 Their expertise enables them to optimize each client’s solution to meet their unique goals.
 Strategically partnering with ISVs can allow you to provide more value to your customers and meet their different needs more closely.

-- System Integrators (SI) – aka solution or consulting partner: System integrators are akin to tech stack consultants.
+- System integrators (SI): System integrators are akin to tech stack consultants.
 They audit, recommend, and often optimize a client’s software systems and how they integrate with each other.
 For instance, an SI who specializes in project management systems and processes might be a good reseller partner for a productivity software solution.

 Resellers are the most complicated partners to work with, and for good reason!
 They give you access to a relatively limited but highly qualified audience.
 This is why they often require more support and enablement resources.
 This key point is the main reason we built the Partnerships Pyramid framework, a path that sets you up to work with resellers and distributors.